bluehatonmyoji/account-sale/README.md

 - [x] Evo: 4 second shadow-odo SP Iba (speed/attack/cd) 100% crit
 - [x] Area Boss: 3 G6 scarlet Chin, G6 FC Shouzu, (flex Azure Kaguya or Azure Shiranui), top 1 rank in a new boss each day 31,000-32,000 points

-# asking-price
+## asking-price

 All offers of $300 USD or higher will be considered.
-I will close the auction and sell the account immediately for $799 USD.
+However, I will close the auction and sell the account immediately to the first bidder who offers $666 USD.

 Please contact me with questions or offers via email at:

 bluehatonmyoji@gmail.com

+Preferred methods of payment are Chase QuickPay and PayPal.
+I will consider other options if needed.
+Note: bluehatonmyoji@gmail.com is only for this sale, **it is NOT linked to my PayPal or Chase account**.